Fall and Winter Capsule Wardrobe for Kids {Free Checklist!}

 The older your kids get the more choices they will want when they get dressed.
 But they also are slower to go through sizes, so having a few extra outfits in their closet is worth it.

-Check out this post for more my homemade stain remover spray.
+Check out this post for more my homemade stain remover spray that works super well on dirty kid’s clothes.

 It doesn’t have to!
 Start by decluttering what you have, sticking to the number of outfits you’ve decided each child needs for the stage they’re at.

-Think of it how you would want someone else to deal with a gift you gave them that they didn’t necessarily love, and is not in line with a plan they are trying to follow to better their life.
+Deal with it in the same way you would want someone else to deal with a gift you gave them that they didn’t necessarily love, and is not in line with a plan they are trying to follow to better their life.
 Of course you would understand if after a bit, they gave it away to someone who really loved it!

-It can take a little time to get started and get the hang of it, but its really a time saver in the long run for me since I know exactly what I’m looking for when I go shopping for each season (no more wasted time browsing without a focus) and its definitely saved me time when switching seasons of hand me downs!
+It can take a little time to get started and get the hang of it.
+But its really a time saver in the long run since you know exactly what you’re looking for when you go shopping for each season (no more wasted time browsing without a focus).

 Since we don’t have a lot in each size, its as easy as pulling out the next size up tote of clothing, filling the drawers and taking note of what I need to shop for to fill in the gaps of each kids capsule wardrobe!